weavel-ai/botpress-weavel-integration/hub.md

 This integration allows you to connect your Botpress chatbot with Weavel, a powerful analytics platform for conversational AI.
-By integrating your chatbot with Weavel, your chatbot's conversations will be automatically captured and analyzed with Weavel's AI, and configurable reports will be generated to help you understand your chatbot's performance and user behavior.
+By integrating your chatbot with Weavel, your chatbot's conversations will be automatically captured and analyzed with Weavel's AI, and configurable reports will be generated automatically to help you understand your chatbot's performance and user behavior.

+You can also set up the integration from Weavel, to set up a scheduled data pull from Botpress to Weavel.

-## Setup
+## Prerequisites

 To establish this integration, the following is required: